 - Dog bite injuries, which are among the easier cases to win because California law holds dog owners strictly liable, which is easier to prove than negligence.9

-- Elevator injuries, which typically involve suing the manufacturer for strict products liability.
+- Elevator injuries, which typically involve suing the manufacturer.

 - Food poisoning that stemmed from poor food handling at restaurants, supermarkets, wholesalers, or factories.

-- Home accidents, which include everything from burns and chemical injuries to falling tree limbs and deck and balcony collapses.10
+- Home accidents, which include everything from burns and chemical injuries to falling tree limbs, shattering skylights, and deck and balcony collapses.10

-Property owners have an affirmative duty to fix dangerous conditions or warn you about them.
-They cannot avoid liability just by claiming they did not know about the dangerous conditions.
+Property owners have an affirmative duty to prevent or fix dangerous conditions, especially if children are coming onto the property.
+Property owners cannot avoid liability just by claiming they did not know about the dangerous conditions.

-When property owners cannot fix a dangerous condition, they should post a notice.
+When property owners cannot prevent or fix a dangerous condition, they should post a notice as a warning.
 It should be visible enough to make you aware of the hazard before you can get into a situation where you could be harmed.11

 5. What money can I get?